-If the obsession with reclaiming our bags makes us stupid in the most serene situation of traveling at a tropical island, is it such a surprise that in the condition of panic produced by the airplane in flames our brains can additionally deteriorate and become less functional?
+If the obsession with reclaiming our bags makes us stupid in the most serene situation of traveling on a tropical island, is it such a surprise that in the condition of panic produced by the airplane in flames our brains can additionally deteriorate and become less functional?

 Would we leave our bags in the burning plane only if the overhead bins would be charged with electricity?
 Would that protect us from stupid actions we were wired to do?
-Some commenters were indeed advocating in the recent years that overhead bins should be automatically locked in the case of emergency.
-But would that stop our inclination towards not thinking clearly?
+Some commenters were indeed advocating in recent years that overhead bins should be automatically locked in the case of emergency.
+But would that stop our inclination toward not thinking clearly?

 Fumio Sasaki, the author of the Japanese bestseller book “Goodbye, things”, advocates for a minimalist lifestyle.
 He says: “It’s not as though you feel satisfied after collecting a certain amount of stuff.
 Instead, you keep thinking about what you’re missing.”